 Armidale Regional Council

-The Armidale Regional Council local labour force has a lower proportion of people with high incomes ($1500 or more per week) than New South Wales.
+The Armidale Regional Council local resident workers have a lower proportion of people with high incomes ($1500 or more per week) than New South Wales.

 Australian Bureau of Statistics (ABS) – Census 2006 and 2011 – by usual residence